sawamur/buffered_job/README.md

  # these two will be merged
  #  and invoke merge_greeting([some_object,other_object])
  YourMailer.buffer("send_to/222").greeting(yet_another_object)
- # this won't be merge into preceding two.
+ # this won't be merged into preceding two.
 ```